Welcome and thanks for visiting...

-The training objective of every sport should be speed up cognition to the point where the player acts or responds instinctively without thinking.
+The training objective of every sport should be to speed up cognition to the point where the player acts or responds instinctively without thinking.
 When a player reaches this level he usually refers to a feeling of time dilution because he is actually faster than the event.
 This is a condition to achieving the flow state (also known as “The Zone”).
-The player is able to automatically anticipate the consequences through picking up indications before the event occurs.
+The player is able to automatically anticipate the consequences by picking up indications before the event occurs.
 This process is happening in fractions of a second and needs to be trained otherwise the player will always respond too slowly.

 Thank you for your attention,

 - Multi-option with fixation point exercise in Lab

 - Jumping & agility station, on field & lab

 - Hand-eye, foot-eye, space awareness in Lab

 VISUAL PERCEPTION TRAINING.
 The Elementary School Journal Vol.67.
 The University of Chicago Press.
 Lawrence N.Gould.

 TRAINING IMPROVES THE CAPACITY OF VISUAL WORKING MEMORY WHEN IT IS ADAPTIVE, INDIVIDUALIZED AND TARGETED.
 PLoS One [1932-6203].
 Shin Eunsam et al. 2015